Disclaimer and Evidentiary Explainer of Statements About Dating - App Risk and Harm

 platform design and behavioral incentives;

-the conduct of other members;
+conduct of other app participants;

-the availability or absence of effective safeguards;
+availability or absence of effective safeguards;

 Background Checks as a Risk-Reduction Safeguard

 A criminal background check cannot establish that a person is safe.
 Many harmful acts are never reported, investigated, prosecuted, or recorded.
-Records may also be incomplete, inaccurate, outdated, or insufficiently connected to present risk.
+Records may be incomplete, inaccurate, outdated, or insufficiently connected to present risk.

-Nevertheless, a properly conducted background check can identify information materially relevant to foreseeable safety concerns, including certain histories of violence, sexual offenses, stalking, fraud, or repeated criminal conduct.
+Nevertheless, a properly conducted background check can identify information materially relevant to foreseeable safety concerns, including histories of violence, sexual offenses, stalking, fraud, or repeated criminal conduct.
 When verified information is used under a clear, individualized, and ethically governed safety policy, it can reduce the likelihood that a platform knowingly admits or retains a person with an identifiable history relevant to member safety.

 Criminal background screening is a reasonable risk-reduction measure that can identify known indicators of potential harm and reduce preventable exposure.
 It does not detect all dangerous individuals, predict future conduct with certainty, or guarantee member safety.
 Good faith risk reduction is transparent, relies on reasonable process, gathers feedback, and aspires toward continuous improvement.

 The benefit is therefore not absolute prevention.
-The benefit is the reduction of avoidable risk created by failing to review information that could reasonably have been discovered.
+The benefit is reduction of avoidable risk created by failing to review information that could reasonably have been discovered.

 Psychological and Behavioral Screening